jamiemonty/SOCD_Project/index.md

 </p>

 ### ****Synthesis****
-The synthesis process converts a high-level description of the digital system into a netlist.
-This netlist consists of lower-level components as shown in the image below.
+The synthesis process converts a high-level description of the digital system into a netlist (hardware logic).
+The image below is a slice taken from a configurable logic block.
+On the left side of the block you can see multiple LUTs.
+These are small blocks used to implement logic functions in FPGAs.
+The input to LUTs are signals that determine what colour should be generated.
+Below the LUTs there are multiplexers, these allow one singal out and multiple inputs based of the control signal.
 <p float="left">
   <img src="VGA%20Synthesis%20Nets.png" width="48%" />
   <img src="logic-gates.png" width="48%" />